cloudflare/cloudflare-docs/content/rules/snippets/examples/bots-to-honeypot.md

 ---
 type: example
-summary: Use [bot score field](/workers/runtime-apis/request/#incomingrequestcfproperties) to send bots to a honeypot
+summary: Use the [bot score field](/workers/runtime-apis/request/#incomingrequestcfproperties) to send bots to a honeypot.
 goal:
   - Routing
 operation: